CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 The app metadata section contains the following basic information:

 name:
   Name of the GeneFlow app.
 We recommend to include version information if your app is wrapping a specific binary, container, or script.
 The app name should also include a "gf" suffix.
 For example, if the app is meant to wrap the "mem" function in BWA version 0.7.17, the app name should be "bwa-mem-0.7.17-gf".
-For this example, we'll use "hello-world-gf" without a version number because the app does not wrap a specific binary, container, or script.
+For this example, use "hello-world-gf" without a version number because the app does not wrap a specific binary, container, or script.

 description:
   A title or short description of the app.
 For this example, use "Simple hello world GeneFlow app".

 repo_uri:
   The full URL of the app's source repository.
-This information is not available yet, so leave it blank for now.
+This information is not available yet, so leave it blank.

 version:
   A string value that represents the app's version.
 For this example, use "0.1".
 We recommend to start with "0.1" for new apps and increment the number when changes are made to the app.